oilPilot/WebDiary/README.md

 2. Before running the backend, configure the following secrets (using `dotnet user-secrets` or environment variables):
 	- `Jwt:Key` – Secret key for Jwt signing.
 	- `ConnectionStrings:DiariesConnection` – Database connection string.
-	- `AppPaswordForEmailAuth` – gmail app password for email authentication (you should also probably change 'EmailFromSend' in appsettings.json).
 3. Database migrations will run automatically
 4. Run the backend at ../Webdiary:
 `dotnet run`